dakotaroark/dakotaroark.github.io/README.md

    - Evaluating explanatory variable distributions
    - Creating dummy variables
    - Standardizing quantitative variables
-* After cleaning the data, and filtering for postpaid customer, we were left with 65,244 rows.
+* After cleaning the data, and filtering for postpaid customers, we were left with 65,244 rows.

 ### Tools Used
 * For storage and retrieval
    - SQL Script: Microsoft SQL server

-* Data Cleaning, Analysis and Model Creation
+* Data Cleaning, Analysis, and Model Creation
    - Python:
       * Pandas, Numpy, Matplotlib, Seaborn, Plotly, Scikit-learn, and SciPy

 ### Exploratory Data Analysis Findings
 *Many of the Data Analysis Findings are not included in this section to protect customer data privacy.
 The below plot and table are a snippet of the analysis, and variables have been masked*

-* Some key analysis included:
+* Some key analyses included:
    - Churn rate by credit class and revenue area
    - Monthly Recurring Revenue by account class and Revenue area
    - Cholorpleth map of churn rate